vestrel00/contacts-android/README.md

     - Provide alternative asynchronous extensions for consumers prefer to use Flow over withContext and async await functions
     - Provide a way to proactively listen for changes in the Contacts database
-  - Work required to be done for this version;
+  - Remaining work to be done for this version;
     - Add Flow function extensions in existing async module
     - Listen for changes in the Contacts database
 - **(0.7.0) Reactive extensions**
   - Purpose:
     - Provide alternative asynchronous extensions for consumers that are not using Kotlin coroutines
     - Provide a way to proactively listen for changes in the Contacts database
-  - Work required to be done for this version;
+  - Remaining work to be done for this version;
     - Create rx module
     - Implement rx-equivalent of async module functions
     - Listen for changes in the Contacts database
 - **(0.8.0) Update dependencies and tools**
   - Purpose:
     - Ensure that the library and all of its dependencies and tools are up-to-date
-  - Work required to be done for this version;
+  - Remaining work to be done for this version;
     - Update Kotlin stdlib and coroutines
       - Use sealed interface in Fields when upgrading to Kotlin 1.5+
     - Update Dexter